Family and travel - Section contents

-Travel should be booked at least two weeks before the intended departure, by submitting the travel booking form along with a copy of your passport photo page.
+Travel should be booked at least four weeks before the intended departure, by submitting the travel booking form along with a copy of your passport photo page.
 UniTravel will forward your proposed itinerary to the AAS team for approval.

 Bookings must comply with the conditions that apply to travel, which are outlined in the Scholarships Handbook.
 Approved travel is via the most economical of the direct routes available on the day of departure.
 Travel is via economy class, and budget airlines are not used.

 Travel is via the route with the fewest transit points and then the shortest transit durations on the nominated day of departure.
 Where there is more than one such route, with comparable times, the most economical is chosen.
 Stopovers are not permitted, unless unavoidable (i.e. there is no other route departing on the nominated date).